Photo by Annie Spratt

 Located in southwest Wisconsin, in an area that is rooted in the agriculture industry, Driftless Wisconsin is naturally a wonderful region to explore agri-tourism with access to a variety of experiences.
 Given all the locations for discovering agri-tourism in Driftless Wisconsin, it is best for travelers to follow a two day itinerary that will give them enough time to visit each destination and take in everything there is to see and do.
 A weekend exploring agri-tourism in the Driftless allows visitors to learn more about the area and support local farmers and agriculture businesses in the area.

 The best way to explore the agri-tourism of the region is to pick a place to stay for a night and venture out from there.
-Farm visits to farm stays to farmer’s markets, this two day Driftless Agri-tourism itinerary will cover all the bases and features plenty of interesting, exciting and educational attractions.
+Farm visits to farm stays to farmer’s markets, this two day Driftless Agri-tourism itinerary will cover all the bases and features plenty of interesting, exciting, and educational attractions.
 If you are planning on staying overnight in the area, the itinerary will highlight a farm bed and breakfast where you can stay during your visit.
 Travelers can look forward to days full of farm tours, workshops, events, festivals, and more.
-Before you head out for your trip, be sure to call ahead to the agri-tourism stops that require scheduled tours or registering for events to ensure you will be able to visit every stop on the itinerary.

 Day 1